Development Cost Charges

 For information about converting an existing unit into a strata property, click here.

 Typically a preliminary application is received by the City's Approving Officer for any subdivision of land or boundary adjustment in Victoria.
-Prior to submitting a preliminary application, please contact City Zoning staff at 250.361.0316 or 250.361.0536 with regards to any subdivision of property to ensure compliance to existing Zoning Regulations.
+Prior to submitting a preliminary application, please contact City Zoning staff at 250.361.0316 with regards to any subdivision of property to ensure compliance to existing Zoning Regulations.

 You may need to seek Council approval for your proposed subdivision if your proposal requires an amendment to the Zoning Bylaw.
 This will need to be completed before the City's Approving Officer can issue a formal response.

 A preliminary site service plan will be required as part of your application to subdivide, as you will need to confirm that your property can be fully serviced.
 Servicing guidelines are available below.

 - Subdivision Application Package [PDF - 3 MB]